Dima-diep/termuxloginpass/README.md

 For change password, edit chpass.rb and run it
 Run install-bash.sh if you use bash
 Run install-zsh.sh if you use zsh
-Analogically you can make uninstalling
+Analogically you can uninstall it